East River Tunnels: Later years

 The East River Tunnels were flooded with 14 e6gal of water during Hurricane Sandy in 2012.
 Even after the tunnels were drained, corrosion continued to occur inside the tunnels, and the signal systems broke down with increasing frequency compared to before the storm.
 Amtrak, which owns the tunnels, originally proposed to start repairing the tunnels in 2019 at a cost of $1 billion, with each tunnel being closed for two years.
-However, due to delays in the East Side Access project that would give LIRR riders a second direct route into Manhattan via the 63rd Street Tunnel, Amtrak later pushed back the start date of the East River Tunnels' reconstruction to 2025, and increased the construction time to four years.
+However, due to delays in the East Side Access project (which would give LIRR riders a second direct route into Manhattan via the 63rd Street Tunnel), Amtrak later pushed back the start date of the East River Tunnels' reconstruction to 2025, and increased the construction time to four years.
+In April 2023, Amtrak launched a request for qualifications for contractors to repair the tunnels.

+Amtrak hired Skanska E-J ERT Joint Venture in July 2024 to repair the tunnels for about $1.6 billion.
+The next year, Amtrak proposed shuttering the two non-LIRR tubes, lines 1 and 2, entirely for more than a year.
+One tube at a time would be closed for 13 months each; the closure was to start on May 9, 2025, but was pushed back by two weeks.
+City and state officials asked Amtrak to close the affected tubes only during nights and weekends, stating that a 24/7 closure would reduce operational flexibility, but Amtrak rejected these plans.
+Construction work began on May 23, 2025.

 Operation

 The East River Tunnels are owned by Amtrak and are electrified by both third rail and overhead catenary.
-Diesel-powered locomotives are not allowed in the tunnels except in emergency because of ventilation concerns, so the LIRR uses DM30AC dual-mode locomotives to power a few trains from non-electrified lines into and out of Penn Station during rush hours.
+Diesel-powered locomotives are not allowed in the tunnels except in emergency situations because of ventilation concerns, so the LIRR uses DM30AC dual-mode locomotives to power a few trains from non-electrified lines into and out of Penn Station during rush hours.

 East of Penn Station, tracks 5–21 merge into two 3-track tunnels, which then merge into the East River Tunnels' four tracks.
 The tunnels end and the tracks rise to ground level east of the Queens shoreline.
-The four lines under the river are numbered south to north, lines 1 and 2 running beneath 32nd Street and Lines 3 and 4 under 33rd Street.
+The four lines under the East River are numbered south to north, lines 1 and 2 running beneath 32nd Street and Lines 3 and 4 under 33rd Street.
 Eastward trains usually use lines 1 and 3, and westbound usually use lines 2 and 4.
 To bring the same-direction tunnels into adjacency, line 2 crosses beneath line 3 underground a few hundred feet west of the east end of the line 2 tunnel.